-Since the mid 20th century, chemical pesticides have played an increasingly major role in agriculture, industry, and urban land management.
-In fact, the United States Environmental Protection Agency calculates that annual pesticide use in US amounts to over one billion pounds per year.
-That’s roughly 3 lbs. for every person in the country!
+Since the mid 20th century, chemical pesticides have played an increasingly major role in agriculture, industry and urban land management.
+In fact, the United States Environmental Protection Agency calculates that national pesticide use amounts to over one billion pounds per year.
+That’s roughly 3 pounds for every person in the country!

 This is concerning because pesticides can have negative impacts on other organisms aside from the intended pest, and this can cause problems in the broader environment.
 Pesticide exposure has also been linked to a number of serious human health concerns, including cancer.

 What makes NCAP unique?

 NCAP understands that both pests and pesticides are a problem.
 We seek solutions coming from a change in approach – a difference in mindset – rather than a change in synthetic chemistry or a new product with a silver bullet and a warning label.
 We help people become more pest-aware and to learn to deal with pests in ways that avoid the use of pesticides that harm our health, wildlife, soil, water, and the air we breathe.

 We demonstrate alternatives.
 We work with farmers, school groundskeeping staff and park managers to show their peers how they “do things differently.”
 We also work in collaboration to change policy for the better, whether in passing a law in Oregon to require pest reduction and elimination in schools through the use of Integrated Pest Management (IPM), or by working to improve notification laws in Washington State so that when pesticides are going to be used, farm workers and neighbors will be notified and can better protect themselves.